mrugakshiharkare/Solar-Load-Calculator-Electricity-Bill-to-Excel-Automation/README.md

-# ⚡ Energybae: Solar Load Calculator & Bill Automator
+# ⚡Solar Load Calculator & Bill Automator

 This project automates the manual process of analyzing electricity bills to determine solar system sizing.
 It replaces a 15–30 minute manual entry task with a high-speed AI workflow that extracts data from MSEDCL bills and populates the official Energybae Excel template.